Best Coffee Grinder

-Seeking the best cup of coffee you can get on the cheap?
+Seeking the best cup of affordable coffee you can get?
 Then the Bodum Bistro should be a perfect building block for your morning coffee rig.
 Although we wouldn't exactly call it cheap, it somehow rivals the grind consistency of our top pick while costing only half as much.
 That means you get nearly as high-quality grinds with a much smaller hit to your bank account.

 The most significant sacrifices you make in going with this more budget-friendly option come in the things that are peripheral to the quality of the coffee grinds themselves.
 For example, this machine is a bit louder than some of its pricier competitors, has a higher tendency to spill fine coffee dust, and comes with fewer programmable features.
 However, none of these slight downsides ruined our morning coffee experience.
 To many people, the modest drawbacks in terms of convenience will likely be well worth the cost savings.